 One of the most common chronic disorders that affects the joints is known as arthritis.
 Arthritis of the knee occurs when the cartilage within the knee joint breaks down.
 Without a protective barrier between bones, pain, stiffness, and swelling can occur.

 If arthritis of the knee begins to interfere with your daily life and more conservative treatments have not relieved your symptoms, your doctor may recommend surgery.
-Not only can surgery alleviate pain, stiffness, and swelling, it can also improve your overall quality of life.
+Not only can surgery alleviate pain, stiffness, and swelling, but it can also improve your overall quality of life.

 Read on to learn three of the most common surgery options for arthritis of the knee.